 Wider Access to the Full Spectrum of Hearing Technology Benefiting People with Hearing Loss

-The Hearing Loss Association of America (HLAA) supports a hearing health care system that provides consumers access to the full spectrum of safe and effective hearing technology to meet their individual needs.
+The HLAA supports a hearing health care system that provides consumers access to the full spectrum of safe and effective hearing technology to meet their individual needs.

 The National Academies (NASEM) Report